 Misconfigurations that can be found using cluster inspection are:

 - Insecure network configurations, and others.

 IAM (Identity and Access Management) is another essential component of cloud-native applications security, specific to a CIEM platform.
 With complex cloud environments, it can become challenging to keep track of users, their different access levels, what impact certain permissions have, and so on.

 For cloud-native applications, IAM can become a very complex aspect of cloud security due to the following aspects, but not limited to:

 - Cloud-native applications are highly scalable, and identities and access levels may change rapidly, making it more difficult to manage IAM.

 - Cloud-native software is built to run in cloud environments, in multi-cloud as well as on-premises.

 - The microservices architecture can increase the difficulty of managing IAM identities at the service level.

-Companies can use a CNAPP solution to secure their cloud in terms of IAM and manage identities.
+Companies can use a CNAPP solution to secure their cloud in terms of IAM and manage identities and the authentication workflow.